arjit-32/Computer-Science-Primer/src/content/articles/git-6.md

 ---
 title: Stashing in Git
-meta_title: Stashing Changes in Git – Save Your Work for Later (2025)
+meta_title: Stashing Changes in Git | CS Primer
 description: Learn how to use Git stash to temporarily save your uncommitted changes, allowing you to switch tasks without losing your progress in 2025.
 author: Arjit Sharma
 series: ["git"]